Marxist-Leninist Party of India (Red Flag)

-The Marxist-Leninist Party of India (Red Flag), previously the Communist Party of India (Marxist-Leninist) Red Flag, is a communist party in India.
+The Marxist-Leninist Party of India (Red Flag), previously the CPI(ML) Red Flag is a communist party in India.
 The party is one of the most moderate factions of the wider Naxalite movement.

 As of 2019, key leaders of the party were M.S.
 Jayakumar, All India general secretary, and P.C.
 Unnichekkan, the Kerala State Committee secretary.
 Yuvajana Vedi is the youth wing of the party.

+History

 2003 split

-The party emerged from a split in the erstwhile Communist Party of India (Marxist-Leninist) Red Flag (led by K.N.
+The party emerged from a split in the erstwhile Communist Party of India (Marxist–Leninist) Red Flag (led by K.N.
 Ramachandran) in 2003.
-The Unnichekkan faction opposed the merger of CPI (ML) Red Flag with Kanu Sanyal's Communist Party of India (Marxist-Leninist).
+The Unnichekkan faction opposed the merger of CPI (ML) Red Flag with Kanu Sanyal's Communist Party of India (Marxist–Leninist) Class Struggle.
 Another issue of disagreement was the question of participation in the World Social Forum, which the Unnichekkan group opposed.
 The question on the approach to Stalin was another key point of disagreement among the two factions at that time.

 The Unnichekkan faction organised a national conference of their own at the Nayanthahalli Nityananda Dhana Mandiram in Bangalore on 20–21 December 2003, electing a party Central Committee consisting of M.S.
 Jayakumar (All India Secretary), Ayyappa Hugar (Karnataka), K. Chandrasekharan (Maharashtra), L. Govindaswami (Tamil Nadu), M.M.
 Somasekharan (Kerala), P.C.
 Unnichekkan (Kerala) and P.J.
 Baby (Kerala) since they were prevented to enter the Sixth All India Conference venue of Communist Party of India (Marxist-Leninist) Red Flag being held in the same city.